-Group A members are waiver functionally eligible and Medicaid eligible via SSI (including SSI-E Supplement and 1619a and 1619b) or a full-benefit Medicaid subprogram (see Section 21.2 Full-Benefit Medicaid) other than HCBW Medicaid.
-This does not include someone solely eligible for any of the limited benefit Medicaid subprograms (see Section 21.3 Limited Benefit Medicaid).
+Group A members are waiver functionally eligible and Medicaid eligible via any full-benefit Medicaid subprogram other than HCBW Medicaid.

+- Group A members may be eligible for any of the full-benefit Medicaid programs, as listed in Section 21.2 Full-Benefit Medicaid, including those eligible for Special Status MA (see Section 25.0 Special Status Medicaid Introduction). - Group A does not include someone solely eligible for any of the limited benefit Medicaid subprograms listed in Section 21.3 Limited Benefit Medicaid.